cloudstateio/samples-java-shoppingcart/README.md

 The `frontend` service is a frontend web application written in TypeScript.
 It is backed by a `stateless` service that will serve the compiled JavaScript, html and images.
 This service makes `grpc-web` calls directly to the other services to get the data that it needs.

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image available at the Lightbend Cloudstate samples repository.
+You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/frontend:latest` container image.

 Alternatively, you can clone the [cloudstateio/samples-ui-shoppingcart](https://github.com/cloudstateio/samples-ui-shoppingcart) repository and follow the instructions there to build an image and deploy it to your own container image repository.

 ### Shopping cart service

-You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/shopping-cart-java:latest` container image available at the Lightbend Cloudstate samples repository.
+You can use the pre-built `lightbend-docker-registry.bintray.io/cloudstate-samples/shopping-cart-java:latest` container image.

 Alternatively, you can build an image from the sources in the `shopping-cart` directory and push it to your own container image repository.